melke/LogglyLogger-CocoaLumberjack/README.md

     git clone https://github.com/melke/LogglyLogger-CocoaLumberjack.git
     cd LogglyLogger-CocoaLumberjack

-Now add LogglyLogger-CocoaLumberjack to your project by dragging everything in the sub folder `LogglyLogger-CocoaLumberjack` directory into your project.
+    # now add LogglyLogger-CocoaLumberjack to your project by dragging everything in the
+    # subfolder `LogglyLogger-CocoaLumberjack` directory into your project.

-If you install manually, you must also include AFNetworking >2.0 and CocoaLumberjack >1.6 in your project.
+(If you install manually, you must also include AFNetworking >2.0 and CocoaLumberjack >1.6 in your project)

 ##Usage